 Rita K. Chow Papers,

 The Rita K. Chow Papers document the career, personal, and professional interests of Rita Kathleen Chow (b.
 1926), Ed.D., R.N., A.H.N.-C.(P.), F.A.A.N.
 The scope of the holdings ranges from Chow's educational and early-professional accomplishments, through her formal career with the United States Public Health Service, to her continued educational and leadership activities in retirement.

 1940-1945 (Linear Feet: .8.
 Collection Not Scanned)

-The Myra Clark collection chronicles three segments of her experience as a Navy nurse during World War II, beginning with her experiences at the Great Lakes Navy Training Station, continuing as a naval nurse serving at a hospital in the Pearl Harbor area during the 1940s and finally, as a naval nurse stationed at the National Navy Hospital in Bethesda, Maryland.
+The Myra Clark collection chronicles three segments of her experience as a Navy nurse during World War II, beginning with her experiences at the Great Lakes Navy Training Station, continuing as a nurse serving at a hospital in the Pearl Harbor area during the 1940s and finally, as a naval nurse stationed at the National Navy Hospital in Bethesda, Maryland.
 Her personal and professional experiences are well documented by photographs and other material originally included in four scrapbooks created by Clark.
-This collection also contains original photographs owned by Clark of American nurses returning from Japanese Internment Camps in February, 1945.
+This collection also contains original photographs owned by Clark of American nurses returning from Japanese internment camps in February 1945.

 Janet Colaizzi Collection,

 The bulk of the Janet Colaizzi Collection concerns activities, programs, and psychiatric nursing administration at Eastern State Hospital, the Commonwealth of Virginia's mental health facility in Williamsburg.

 Thelma Shobe Cook Collection,